 How To Bet On The Kentucky Oaks Online

 Betting on the Kentucky Oaks is very straight forward, but if you follow these three simple steps you will be placing your Kentucky Oaks wagers in no time.

 Bet On Kentucky Oaks – Sign Up Guide

 - Open an Online Racebook Account – First you should visit any of the sportsbooks outlined above and open an account.
 You will have to fill out a quick form that just takes a second.

 - Fund Your Account – After you have created your account you will have to make a deposit in order to have money with which to bet on the Kentucky Oaks race.
 There are a wide variety of deposit methods to choose from at each of the sites listed above and if you run into any problems the sportsbooks customer support team will be eager to assist you.

 - Place Your Kentucky Oats Bets – You are now ready to place your bets.
 Head over to the racebook section of the sportsbook and find the ‘Churchill Downs’ racetrack to place your bets.
 To learn more about the different bets you can place on this and other horse races head over to our bet on horse racing page.
 You can also find some basic horse racing betting tips on that page that will help you place your Kentucky Oaks bet.

 Kentucky Oaks History

 The Kentucky Oaks race is the third most attended horse race in the United States, beaten only by the Kentucky Derby and the Preakness Stakes.
-Since 2001 there have been about 100,000 people attending the race!
+Since 2001 there have been about 100,000 people attending the race every year.
 The fact that most schools and businesses in the Louisville area treat the Oaks as a holiday could play a part in why so many are able to attend.